KriskoTamas/markdown/terminology.md

 Kubernetes includes built-in commands for deploying applications, rolling out changes to your applications, scaling your applications up and down to fit changing needs, monitoring your applications, and more, making it easier to manage applications.

+Kubernetes is a distributed system, so it needs a distributed data store like etcd.

 ## Container

 ## Cluster